RedisLabs/redislabs-docs/content/rc/subscriptions/create-active-active-subscription.md

 This reduces latency for local users and improves availability should a region fail.

 Consistency between each instance is maintained in the background; that is, each copy eventually includes updates from every region.
-As a result, [memory size]({{<relref "/rc/databases/create-database#memory-size">}}) and throughput increase.
+As a result, [memory limit]({{<relref "/rc/databases/create-database#memory-limit">}}) and throughput increase.

 ## Define regions